 Vinales is a Valley of a Fairy story and, in addition, like in a Fairy story, is beyond mountains and forests.
-It is in this region of Cuba where it is grown the best tobacco of the World and where are rolled the famous cigars.
+It is in this region of Cuba where it is grown the best tobacco in the World and where are rolled the famous cigars.
 Let’s see the attractions this region of Cuba hides!

 - 1 The Vinales’s Valley

 - 3 The Palenque of Cimarrones (runaway slaves)

 - 5 Prehistory Wall Painted

 - 7 Cayo Levisa

 - 15 Trekking into the Valley of Viñales